 Work in Right-of-Way

-In accordance with the Whitestown Code of Ordinances, the Applicant acknowledges and agrees to the following, as evidenced by signature below.
+In accordance with the Whitestown Code of Ordinances, the Applicant acknowledges and agrees to the following, as evidenced by the signature below.

 Any street cut, trench, access pit or other construction activity accomplished under this permit shall be restored per applicable specification(s) as set out in the Whitestown Standard Details and Specifications.
 Restoration work shall be accomplished within five (5) working days of completion of the principal work activity for which the permit was issued.
-It shall be the Applicant’s responsibility to temporarily restore and maintain vehicle and/or pedestrian access, and ensure safety of any street cut, trench, or access pit pending final restoration.
+It shall be the Applicant’s responsibility to temporarily restore and maintain vehicle and/or pedestrian access, and ensure the safety of any street cut, trench, or access pit pending final restoration.
 Acceptance of temporary and final restorations, and ultimately, release of surety, shall be subject to approval by Whitestown.

 1. Restoration methods and materials are set out in the Whitestown Standard Details and Specifications.
 Flowable fill may be substituted for granular backfill with Town approval.